littlepenguin89106/goodreads_review_summarizer/README.md

 ## Features

 - Scrapes and summarizes book reviews from Goodreads
-- Output the structured summaries by AI to help users make informed reading choices
+- Output the structured summaries by LLM to help users make informed reading choices
+- Clustering and Visualize the reviews per rating.
+See [Clustering](#clustering).
 - Support running LLMs locally or calling online APIs.

 ## Installation